luxfabian/heizlast_en_12831/README.md

 Browser-based heating load calculator following **DIN EN 12831** with a 2D CAD floor plan editor.
 Draw rooms, assign materials, enter your postal code — and get a complete room-by-room heat load breakdown with charts and a printable PDF report.

+## Disclaimers

+### Conformity with DIN EN 12831

+This application implements a **simplified interpretation** of DIN EN 12831-1:2017.
+Conformity with the current version of the norm is **not guaranteed**.
+Results depend on the accuracy of the input data (geometry, U-values, air change rates, boundary conditions) provided by the user.
+The application is intended as a planning aid and does **not** replace verification by a qualified engineer.
+The user bears full responsibility for checking and validating all results before using them as a basis for engineering decisions.

+### AI-assisted development

+This application was developed entirely with the assistance of **[Claude Code](https://claude.ai/code)** (Anthropic PBC), an AI-powered coding tool.
+All source code — including the calculation engine, CAD editor, and user interface — was produced through AI-assisted programming.
+The author has reviewed and validated the code, but users should be aware of this development context.

+---

 ## Table of contents

 - [Requirements](#requirements)